Dan Vincelette

-Daniel Vincelette (born August 1, 1967) is a Canadian former professional ice hockey player who played in the National Hockey League (NHL) for the Chicago Blackhawks and Quebec Nordiques.
+Daniel Vincelette (born August 1, 1967) is a Canadian former professional ice hockey player who played in the National Hockey League (NHL) for the Chicago Blackhawks and Quebec Nordiques from 1987 to 1992.
+The rest of his career, which lasted from 1987 to 1997, was mainly spent in the minor leagues.

 Biography

 Vincelette was born in Verdun, Quebec.
 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Acton Vale, Quebec.

 Vincelette started his National Hockey League career with the Chicago Blackhawks in 1986.
 He also played for the Quebec Nordiques.
 He left the NHL after the 1992 season.